iamapilotstar/Social-Media-Performance-Intelligence/README.md

 • Is the profile converting attention into meaningful interactions?

-In most organizations, this data is scattered across dashboards, exported into spreadsheets, and manually analyzed, making it difficult to track trends, detect performance shifts or optimize content strategy in a timely manner.
+In most organizations, this data is scattered across dashboards, exported into spreadsheets and manually analyzed which takes time and makes it difficult to track trends, detect performance shifts or optimize content strategy in a timely manner.

-This project simulates a real-world analytics team scenario, where the goal is not just to report numbers, but to generate actionable insights that guide content strategy and platform optimization.
+This project simulates a real-world analytics team scenario, where the goal is not just to report numbers, but to generate insights that guide content strategy and profile optimization.

 ---